It's Happening Again in 5 Days

 Quick Summary

-Marine X warns of an impending government shutdown, detailing its potential impacts on DHS, the Pentagon, HUD, and HHS.
-He advises federal employees to prepare for pay lapses by arranging payment deferments and checking agency contingency funds, while noting the ATF and IRS are likely to remain operational.
+Marine X warns of an impending government shutdown, detailing its potential impact on key agencies like DHS, the Pentagon, and HHS.
+He advises federal employees to prepare for pay lapses and service disruptions, emphasizing the need for critical preparedness measures.

 Chapters